Approximately 104,000 people file for bankruptcy in the UK every year.

 While being “free” of your old debts can sound appealing, bankruptcy is a serious decision and has important downsides to be aware of.
 The first of which is that your assets can potentially become sold off by the bankruptcy Trustee (Official receiver) so that your creditors can recoup some of the monies owed.
 It’s in these cases that it’s beneficial to have expert guidance to ensure that your bankruptcy best serves you and not your creditors.

 As for things such as bedding, clothing and white goods, none of this is at risk.
 No one comes to your house to take the clothes off your back.
-When it comes to bankruptcy the assets the courts really care about are vehicles, houses/apartments and land.
+When it comes to bankruptcy the assets the courts really care about are vehicles, savings, equity in houses/apartments and land.

-Once you’ve made the decision to file for bankruptcy, you need to make it official by going to court and filing your claim.
-You can do this yourself if you feel confident but it may help you to consider contracting the services of a professional bankruptcy service.
+Once you’ve made the decision to file for bankruptcy, you need to make it official by filing your online bankruptcy application.
+You can do this yourself if you feel confident, but it may help you to consider contracting the services of a professional bankruptcy service.

-Bankruptcy-Explained are able to help stop creditors from harassing you at home or at work, advise you on how to deal with bailiffs (rule of thumb: don’t let them in!), complete all of the necessary paperwork, and in cases where you can’t personally appear at court we can appear on your behalf once granted power of attorney.
+Bankruptcy-Explained are able to help stop creditors from harassing you at home or at work, advise you on how to deal with bailiffs (rule of thumb: don’t let them in!)and complete the necessary application.

 Is This Your Best Option?